algarecu/tbwd/README.md

-***Movie Pirates of the Caribbean: Exploring Illegal Streaming Cyberlockers The 12th International AAAI Conference on Web and Social Media (ICWSM)
+**Movie Pirates of the Caribbean: Exploring Illegal Streaming Cyberlockers**
+The 12th International AAAI Conference on Web and Social Media (ICWSM)
 [pdf](https://arxiv.org/pdf/1804.02679)

-Algorithms for page HTML similarity in the paper above.
-Additionally, freebies are the correlation matrices/heatmaps.
+The algorithms for page HTML similarity used the paper above and additionally, freebies are the correlation matrices/heatmaps:

 # Web structure similarity calculation using three methods:
 To understand the specific meaning of each method, see the paper from [Gottron],